We now offer Hood Cleaning Service Throughout the Tampa Bay Area!

 The National Fire Protection Association (NFPA) is the governing body providing the minimum codes of standards for the kitchen exhaust cleaning industry via the NFPA 96: Standard for Ventilation Control and Fire Protection of Commercial Cooking Operations.

-NFPA 96 reflects industry best practices that maximize protection of operators, building occupants, and property for reducing fire risks in public and private commercial kitchens.
+NFPA 96 reflects industry best practices that maximize the protection of operators, building occupants, and property for reducing fire risks in public and private commercial kitchens.

 The NFPA 96 is the current code providing clarification on requirements for certifying technicians to ensure that equipment is maintained by qualified providers.